Things to Do in Steamboat Springs

 Skiing was originally the only way for the community's residents to get around, and it grew in popularity over the years.
 One of the town's early residents introduced ski jumping in 1913, building the first jump.
 This was also around the time the annual Winter Carnival was established, a winter festival that continues to this day.

 Beyond its reputation as a skiing destination, there are many other things to do in Steamboat Springs, Colorado.
+Here are some of the most popular.

 Steamboat Springs Outdoor Adventures